7 Cambridge Drive

 Trumbull, CT 06611

 At Sacred Heart University, located in Fairfield, Connecticut, our three-year, full-time Doctor of Physical Therapy program is specifically designed to provide students with the theoretical training and practical experience they need to succeed.
-The Physical Therapy Program is a professional educational program leading to a clinical doctorate (Doctor of Physical Therapy or DPT) as the entry-level degree for professional practice.
-The program is three years in length, including 8-10 weeks of full-time clinical work in each of the summers between the first and second years.
+The physical therapy program is a professional educational program leading to a clinical doctorate (Doctor of Physical Therapy or DPT) as the entry-level degree for professional practice.
+The program is three years in length, including eight to 10 weeks of full-time clinical work in each of the summers between the first and second years.

 Whatever your professional focus or anticipated specialty, you'll benefit from this program's unique combination of features: